ApocalypseCalculator/Feck/README.md

 A simple, robust online file drive system created in Node.js

-This repository was forked from my original project with git completely reset to remove some sensitive personal information
+This is a fork of my original project and has since become the official repository

 ## Installation